A Terrestrial Biodiversity Hotspot

 Target threatened species: Endemic forest birds; South Island kaka, yellowhead / mohua

 ABT’s forest bird monitoring programme for indigenous avifauna includes kaka, yellow-crowned kakariki, riffleman / tītipounamu , tomtit / miromiro, fantail / piwakawaka and other more frequently encountered species to help inform and guide existing and future invasive mammalian predator control efforts in collaboration with Forest and Bird.
 Methods include surveyor point counts, mist netting and the use of acoustic recorders.
 Engagement with the local school is integral to this process and began following a presentation delivery and short exercise on Makarora’s important biodiversity.

-The local branch of Forest and Bird (Central Otago) have historically established a predator control trapping programme for Mohua within the Makarora Valley.
+The local branch of Forest and Bird (Central Otago) historically established an initial predator control trapping programme for Mohua within the Makarora Valley.
 The success of the trapping programme is measured to some extent by annual mohua population surveys sponsored by the Department of Conservation.
-This does not include the beech/ podocarp forest which is the current focus of ABT’s forest bird monitoring programme.
+This does not include the Shrimpton/Charteris beech/ podocarp forest compartment which is the current focus of ABT’s forest bird monitoring programme.